DeepraMazumder/GeeksForGeeks-POTD-Solutions/README.md

 # GeeksForGeeks-POTD-Solutions

-This repository contains my solutions to the Problem of The Day (POTD) challenges sourced from the Geeks for Geeks website.
+This repository contains my solutions to the Problem of The Day (POTD) challenges sourced from the GeeksforGeeks website.
 I regularly update this repository with solutions to various problems as part of my practice and improvement in problem-solving skills, particularly in Data Structures and Algorithms (DSA).

 ## Purpose
 The primary objective of this repository is to document and showcase my journey of solving daily challenges offered by Geeks for Geeks.
 By sharing my solutions, I aim to: